Emergency Assistance and Government Benefits

 Operation Veteran Renewal

-St. Vincent de Paul Seattle/King County works with and advocates for Veterans to secure services they may be elgible for.
-Learn more>
+St. Vincent de Paul Seattle/King County works with and advocates for Veterans to secure services they may be eligible for.
+For more information call their Helpline at 206-767-6449.

 Other Community Resources